 We are providing these proxy materials in connection with the solicitation by the Board, on behalf of onsemi, of proxies to be voted at the annual meeting.
-We either (1) mailed you a Notice of Internet Availability of Proxy Materials (the notice) notifying each stockholder entitled to vote at the annual meeting how to vote and how to electronically access a copy of this proxy statement and our 2022 annual report to stockholders (collectively referred to as the proxy materials) or (2) mailed you a paper copy of the proxy materials and a proxy card or voting instruction form in paper format.
-You received these proxy materials because you were a stockholder of record as of the close of business on March 21, 2023.
-If you have not received, but would like to receive, a paper copy of our proxy materials, you should follow the instructions for requesting such materials contained in the notice.
+We either (1) mailed you a Notice of Internet Availability of Proxy Materials (the notice) notifying each stockholder entitled to vote at the annual meeting how to vote and how to electronically access a copy of this proxy statement and our 2023 annual report to stockholders (collectively referred to as the proxy materials) or (2) mailed you a paper copy of the proxy materials and a proxy card or voting instruction form in paper format.
+You received these proxy materials because you were a stockholder of record as of the close of business on March 19, 2024.